joerivanveen/bloembraaden-docker/README.md

 cp .env.template .env
 ```

 Fill in all env variables in the .env file for a complete working setup.
+Everytime you startup the containers, the config.json will be initialized with the values from the .env file.

 ## Run Bloembraaden